cwelsys/dotfiles/README.md

 $ eval $(op signin)
 ```

 > This is for personal use, as it contains encrypted files.
-If for some reason you wish to use them anyways, run chezmoi apply with the `--exclude=encrypted`
+If for some reason you wish to proceed anyways, run chezmoi apply with `--exclude=encrypted`